Confidence intervals for the Poisson distribution: Construction of frequency statistics

 A small value of $p$ corresponds to a large value of $1-\alpha$, i.e., to a confidence interval with a large confidence level.
 That is, we must have a large confidence interval in order to contain the observation $n$.
 The smaller $p$ is, the less probable our observation is under $H_0$.
-We would like to design our confidence interval such that we obtain $p$ values that can be interpreted as something like the probability of obtaining an observation as far or farther from the value $\theta_0+b$ as the observed value $n$.
-If we have a confidence interval, $C_\alpha(N)=(\ell_\alpha(N),u_\alpha(N))$, we may compute a table of $p$ values as follows: For the hypothesis $\theta_0=\ell_\alpha(N)$, $P(N|\theta_0)=\alpha$ is the $p$ value for this test.
-And for the hypothesis $\theta_0=u_\alpha(N)$, $P(N|\theta_0)=\alpha$ is the $p$ value for this test.
+We would like to design our confidence interval such that we obtain $p$-values that can be interpreted as something like the probability of obtaining an observation as far or farther from the value $\theta_0+b$ as the observed value $n$.

-A common case is for a null hypothesis that there is no signal $\hbox{$H_0$:\ }\theta_0=0$, and the alternative hypothesis of interest is that there is a signal, $\hbox{$H_1$:\ } \theta > 0$.
-If we have devised a test for this, with acceptance region $A_\alpha(0)$, then again $p$ is computed as the largest value of $\alpha$ for which $n\in A_\alpha(0)$.
-Since this is a one-sided test, there is a unique interpretation that we would like to have: The most sensible $p$ value is one that gives the probability that $N\ge n$ under the hypothesis $\hbox{$H_0$:\ }\theta_0=0$, where $n$ is the observed value.
+A common case is for a null hypothesis that there is no signal $\hbox{$H_0$:\ }\theta=\theta_0=0$, and the alternative hypothesis of interest is that there is a signal, $\hbox{$H_1$:\ } \theta > 0$.
+If we have devised a test for this, with acceptance region $A_\alpha(0)$, then again $p$ is computed as the smallest value of $\alpha$ for which $n\in A_\alpha(0)$.
+Since this is a one-sided test, there is a unique interpretation that we would like to have: The most sensible $p$-value is one that gives the probability that $N\ge n$ under the hypothesis $\hbox{$H_0$:\ }\theta_0=0$, where $n$ is the observed value.
 That is,